15 Things You Didn’t Know You Could Do with Baby Shampoo

 Make washable paint for fun kiddie baths

+Tub toys are loads of fun, but sometimes kids just want to make a colorful mess in the bath.
 Just a drop of food coloring and a bit of cornstarch added to baby shampoo, and you have bathtub paints for your kids.
 How much easier does cleanup get than when you use soap-based paint?
-Please be aware of these 10 products it's never safe to use on your baby.
+(Be aware of these 10 products it’s never safe to use on your baby.)